aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

     - Recipe files are updated with the latest patch version of the component(if the component exists already).
 Artifact URIs in the recipes are also updated based on the region and bucket parameters.

     - New versions of all the five components are created using the uploaded artifacts and updated recipes.
-You can find these under My components in your AWS IoT Greengrass console.
+You can find these under <b>My components</b> in the AWS IoT Greengrass console.

-## Deploy components

-Follow the [documentation]() to deploy inference and model components and run inference on the edge using lambdas in Greengrassv2.